The Home Performance and Weatherization Industry

-The growth of the home performance and weatherization industry is spearheaded by the Home Performance with ENERGY STAR® program, a joint initiative of the U.S. Department of Energy (DOE) and Environmental Protection Agency (EPA).
-These federal initiatives are aided by the American Recovery and Reinvestment Act (ARRA), which is providing significant funding, particularly for weatherization assistance for low-income homes.
+The growth of the home performance and weatherization industry is spearheaded by the the U.S. Department of Energy (DOE) and Environmental Protection Agency (EPA) along with utility companies, private contractors, and energy non-profits.

 Best Practices for Best Results

-America’s 130 million existing homes were responsible for 20% percent of total energy consumption in 2008 and 1,270 megatons of greenhouse gas (GHG) emissions.
+America’s 130 million existing homes use 20% percent of total US energy consumption and produce 1,270 megatons of greenhouse gas (GHG) emissions.

-Although there are many tactics a homeowner or general contractor can employ to improve energy efficiency, those tactics tend to only scratch the surface of the potential in each home.
-Often an attempt to fix an obvious problem without a complete understanding of the root cause can actually compound performance issues.
+Although there are many ways to improve energy efficiency, traditional energy retrofits only scratch the surface of the potential in each home.
+An attempt to fix an obvious problem without understanding the root cause can create problems.

-Maximizing energy efficiency, durability and occupant comfort, health and safety requires specialist training, equipment and skill.
-The specialist contractors who have studied home performance use sophisticated diagnostic tools-including pressurization blower doors, infrared (IR) cameras, duct blasters, nanometers and specialized energy analysis software-and building science methodologies to find the root cause of the problems in the house and fix them once and for all.
+Maximizing energy efficiency, durability and occupant comfort, health and safety requires specialized training, equipment and skill.
+Contractors who have studied home performance use diagnostic tools-including blower doors, infrared (IR) cameras, duct testers, manometers and energy analysis software to find the root cause of the problems in the house and fix them.

 Energy savings potential is determined by the initial performance level of an individual house.
 A house that already performs well won’t save much energy after a retrofit compared with a house that is performing poorly at the start of the project.